OISF/suricata/doc/userguide/capture-hardware/ebpf-xdp.rst

 traffic but only on duplicated/sniffed traffic.

 The bypass implementation relies on one of the most powerful concept of eBPF: maps.
 A map is a data structure shared between user space and kernel space/hardware.
-It allow user space and kernel space to interact, pass information.
-Maps are often arrays or hash that can contain arbitrary key, value pairs.
+It allows user space and kernel space to interact, pass information.
+Maps are often implemented as arrays or hash tables that can contain arbitrary key, value pairs.

 XDP
 ~~~